subsea-ocean/subsea-ocean.github.io/_pages/site-visit-2026-subsea-team.md

 ## RSVP

-Please complete the RSVP form below.
-Once your travel is booked, please also fill out the travel details form so we can coordinate transportation.
+Please submit your RSVP, as well as your arrival and departure details using the travel details form so we can coordinate transportation.

 <div style="text-align:center; margin:30px 0;">
   <a